 One such evening, Oútu discovered a miracle.
 The tree was a home to her, so she knew right away that something was different.
 It had always felt static, dead, but tonight it was as if there was life beneath the smooth bark, and the branches were ready to reach out to her like when grandmother slowly stretched her limbs in the morning before she could get out of bed.
 And almost at the top, one of the branches had changed.
 There was a bump on the end of it.
 It was bright green.

 Outú slid down the trunk, quick and smooth like a startled sand snake and ran towards the village, shouting and pointing to the tree.

 “It's a leaf!
 A leaf on the journey tree,” shrieked Oútu.

 Bewildered villagers rose from their dusk gatherings, a time meant for stillness and reflection.
 They murmured questions and complained in hushed voices.
-A few began to sing their household song, fearing it was not Oútu who was coming, but some screaming night spectre taken her shape.
+A few began to sing their household songs, fearing it was not Oútu who was coming, but some screaming night spectre taken her shape.

 The elders gathered at the village heart and dung was brought to light the heartfire so they could sit council.
 Oútu told them what she had seen, and they listened and nodded with furrowed brows, then told her to go to her hut and rest.

 When the village rose with the sun, the elders summoned everyone to the faded heartfire, where the elders sat in tired silence.